GlenDsza/NewsBrew-ReactJS_Web_Application/README.md

 # NewsBrew: ReactJS Web Application

 NewsBrew is a ReactJS based Single Page Web Application which fetches news from NEWS API via axios and presents to the user.
 The project is still under-development.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Snapshots✨